Edayappuram

-Edayappuram is a small village in Aluva Taluk, Ernakulam district in the Indian state of Kerala and located at a distance of 3 km from Aluva town and 16 km from Perumbavoor.
+Edayappuram (എടയപ്പുറം) is a small village in Aluva Taluk, Ernakulam district in the Indian state of Keralam. and located at a distance of 3 km from Aluva town and 16 km from Perumbavoor.
+Due to its proximity to the commercial hubs of Kochi, Rajagiri Hospital (4 km away), and InfoPark Kochi (approx. 10–11 km away), Edayappuram has seen a boom in gated villas and residential plot developments.

 Transportation

 Kerala State Road Transport Corporation (KSRTC) and some of the private buses operates regular services through this area.

 Geography

 Edayappuram is surrounded by green foliage and paddy fields.
-Fertile land of Edayappuram is suitable for all crops include rice, rubber, and coconut.
-Proximity of Periyar River, the lifeline of Kerala makes this land fertile.
+Fertile land of Edayappuram is suitable for all crops include Rice, Rubber, and Coconut.
+Proximity of Periyar River, the lifeline of Keralam makes this land fertile.

 Demographics

 At the 2001 census, Edayappuram had a population of 28,607.
-The majority of people living in Edayappuram are Muslim and Hindus although there is also a Christian minority population living there too.
+The population of Edayappuram is largely bifurcated between Hindu and Muslim communities, with Christian constituting a statistical minority within the locality.

 Important Places

-Erumathal L P School, KMC English Medium High School, SNDP Library, Akshaya E Centre Edayappuram, Keezhmad Service Co Operative Society, Edayappuram Health Centre, Kolattukavu Bhagavathi Temple, Edayappuram Jumua Masjid.
+Erumathal L P School, KMC English Medium High School, SNDP Library, Akshaya E Centre Edayappuram, Keezhmad Service Co Operative Society, Edayappuram Health Centre, Kolattukavu Bhagavati Temple, Edayappuram Jumua Masjid.

+Akshaya Edayappuram also handling very important role in this place.